-In 2019, the annual total consumer expenditure for households amounted to NOK 1 501 billion, which equates to NOK 615 000 per household and NOK 281 000 per person.
-In 1970, the corresponding amount per household was NOK 34 868, which corresponds to approximately NOK 282 000 when adjusted for inflation.
-Of the total consumption in 2019, 22 per cent went towards housing, lighting and fuel, while 15 per cent was spent on transport and only 11 per cent went towards food.
+In 2020, the annual total consumer expenditure for households amounted to NOK 1 417 billion, which equates to NOK 573 000 per household and NOK 263 000 per person.
+In 1970, the corresponding amount per household was NOK 34 868, which corresponds to approximately NOK 286 000 when adjusted for inflation.
+Of the total consumption in 2020, 23 per cent went towards housing, lighting and fuel, while 14 per cent was spent on transport and 13 per cent went towards food.
+However, consumption expenditure was lower in 2020 than in 2019, and a larger proportion of total consumption related to food and housing.

-Consumption expenditure has for many years grown in pace with the increasing spending power.
-Wage growth has been the largest contributor to the increase in real disposable income, which is the amount we have left when taxes and various contributions are deducted.
-In 2019, this amounted to NOK 288 900 per person.
-Figures from the national accounts show that real disposable income in households increased by an average of 2.9 per cent per year from 1980 to 2019.
+Consumption expenditure has grown in pace with the increasing spending power.
+With some exceptions, including in 2020 when pensions and welfare benefits made up the largest proportions, wage growth has been the largest contributor to the increase in real disposable income.
+This is the amount we have left after income tax and other deductions, adjusted for inflation.
+In 2020, this amounted to NOK 293 100 per person.
+Figures from the national accounts show that real disposable income in households increased by an average of 2.8 per cent per year from 1980 to 2020.